 Then, the ApiGateway now exposes a Swagger UI at http://localhost:5000/swagger/index.html like this:

 Pretty cool, right?
-And since the frontend only knows the Gateway server URI, generating frontend Kiota typescript clients in the SPA itself was a one-liner command:
+And since the frontend only knows the Gateway server URI, generating Kiota TypeScript clients directly into the SPA was a one-liner command:

 Install Kiota as .NET tool